kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   driver: verify it surfaces as a condition with status `Unknown` carrying the driver's `reason` and `message`, rather than being dropped.
-- A health-capable driver reporting no adverse condition: verify the volume is reported healthy — a present `healthStatus` / `pod.status.volumeHealth` entry with an empty condition list — and that a driver advertising no health capability leaves the field absent.
+- A health-capable driver reporting no adverse condition: verify it is reflected in `pvc.status.healthStatus` and `pod.status.volumeHealth`.

 ### Graduation Criteria